DigitalExpart/PAKtIQ/TEST_NOW.md

 After testing, you should have:

-- [ ] Dashboard showing real pakts from database
+- [ ] Dashboard showing real Resolves from database
 - [ ] Milestones loading from backend
 - [ ] Progress updating automatically
 - [ ] Milestone completion notifications working